 A day in the week of an Advanced ski course

 This is a pictorial of the excursion which we take in the Tignes area with the more experienced Advanced groups from time to time, on the Chardonnet massif, which lies between Val Claret and Le Lac.
 The massif, which is reached from the top of the Grattalu lift in the Val Claret sector, features a number of couloirs (gullies), some of which are not for the faint-hearted (photo opposite - on a day when the wind was creating spin drift at the side of the lift).
-We take the lowest and gentlest route, which is still somewhat challenging at first glance.
+This is one of the less demanding couloirs, but which is still somewhat challenging at first glance.

 Once organised, the group can finally get underway for the walk up to the top of the Chardonnet ridge.
 It is short, but gets the breathing going and is a good warm up for the ski down.